Team-Miaam/starter-templates/README.md

 # js-base-starter

-JS Starter for Miaam Projects
+Starter for JS Projects using webpack, eslint, babel